onfranciis/onfranciis/README.md

 - 👋 Hi, I’m @onfranciis
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning GraphQL
 - 💞️ I’m looking to collaborate on any frontend projects
 - 📫 How to reach me - onukwufrancis@gmail.com